- Our Organisation

 Operational Effectiveness and Risk Management

-In order to achieve its purpose of transforming northern Australia, NAIF will invest in the efficiency of its decision-making and risk management processes and systems, to ensure they are fit for purpose.
+To achieve its purpose of transforming northern Australia, NAIF will invest in the efficiency of its decision-making and risk management processes and systems, to ensure they are fit for purpose.

 As NAIF transforms from a ‘start-up’ phase to a more established phase with the number of Investment Decisions and projects funded increasing, NAIF continues to focus on ensuring that processes mature in line with the business to ensure the efficiency and effectiveness of operations.
 NAIF will also strategically manage its access to the resources of Export Finance Australia under its service legal agreement to ensure it meets the needs of NAIF’s business.